-HOCHTIEF Aktiengesellschaft (HOCHTIEF) is one of Germany’s largest construction company and operates globally, ranking as one of the largest general construction companies in the United States through its Turner subsidiary, and in Australia through its holdings in CIMIC Group.
-With over 22 billion euros in revenue (2017) and 54,000 employees, HOCHTIEF is involved in many types of projects including building infrastructure, and providing mining services.
+HOCHTIEF Aktiengesellschaft (HOCHTIEF) is one of Germany’s largest construction companies and operates globally, ranking as one of the largest general construction companies in the United States through its Turner subsidiary, and in Australia through its holdings in CIMIC Group.
+With over 22 billion euros in revenue (2017) and 54,000 employees, HOCHTIEF is involved in many types of projects including building infrastructure and providing mining services.

 In the late nineties, the HOCHTIEF group of companies began its digitization strategy where it migrated from Lotus 123 to Microsoft Excel and implemented SAP.
 During that time, HOCHTIEF also began using a tax software system, which helped the company move away from manually entering information into tax declaration forms.

 However, this system was not able for the electronic submission of tax declarations to the tax authority.
 This meant that staff at HOCHTIEF still had to draw up the tax balance sheet in Excel, print the forms and attachments and mail all documentation.
 There was also the issue of calculating the current and deferred taxes hence HOCHTIEF had to use another software system to calculate.

 The growth of the company combined with evolving tax regulations, the risk of digital errors when transferring data from one system to another and the increasing volume of manual work was enough for the company to decide that it was time to take their tax compliance management system to the next level.